 Chances are you are long-waisted.
-Being long waisted means the distance between your shoulders and natural waist is longer than average.
-In other words, you have a long torso, shorter legs, and your natural waist sits very low.
-Picture celebrities like Cher, Clair Danes, Kelly Clarkson, Kiera Knightley and Olivia Wilde and you get the idea.
+Being long-waisted means the distance between your shoulders and natural waist is longer than average.
+In other words, you have a long torso and shorter legs, and your natural waist sits very low.
+Picture celebrities like Cher, Clair Danes, Kelly Clarkson, Kiera Knightley, and Olivia Wilde, and you get the idea.

-The problem with being long waisted is that it can make you seem shorter than you really are.
-You can also look bottom heavy, so it is important to know how to dress to balance your shape.
+The problem with being long-waisted is that it can make you seem shorter than you are.
+You can also look bottom-heavy, so knowing how to dress to balance your shape is essential.

-The goal if you are long waisted?….To shorten your torso, raise your waistline and make your legs look longer.
-Here are 6 simple ways to do that:
+The goal if you are long-waisted?
+Raise your waistline and make your legs look longer to shorten your torso.
+Here are six simple ways to do that:

 1. Wear Longer Tops and Tuck in

-If your waist sits really low it can be a challenge to find tops that are long enough.
-You don’t want that, “I shrunk my top look”, or to have your tummy hanging out if your top rides up.
-Tops for long waisted women can be hard to find because you need to have a top or shirt that is long enough to reach your naturally low waist.
-(A tall women’s store is a good place to shop for clothes for long waisted women) Tucking your top in will raise your waistline and make you look more in proportion.
+If your waist sits low, it can be challenging to find long enough tops.
+You don’t want “I shrunk my top look” or to have your tummy hanging out if your top rides up.
+Tops for long-waisted women can be hard to find because you need to have a top or shirt that is long enough to reach your naturally low waist.
+(A tall women’s store is an excellent place to shop for clothes for long-waisted women) Tucking your top in will raise your waistline and make you look more proportionally.

 2. Empire or A-line – The Best Clothes For Long Waisted Women